- » Admission & Advising

 Admission & Advising

-The Professional Master of Science in Occupational Therapy program (MSOT) program admits students in the fall semester of each academic year.
-To be admitted to the FIU MSOT degree program, students must:
+The Professional Master of Science in Occupational Therapy program (MSOT) program grants admission once a year for the fall semester of each academic year.
+Florida International University participates in the Occupational Therapy Centralized Application Service (OTCAS).
+Please visit the website https://portal.otcas.org to submit your application.
+Additionally, you will need to apply to the Graduate School at Florida International University.
+To be considered for admittance to the FIU MSOT degree program, students must:

 - Hold a bachelor degree from a regionally accredited college or university.

 - Have a minimum of 3.0 GPA average based on a 4.0 scale in upper division courses of the bachelor’s degree.

 - Required cumulative 3.0 GPA for all prerequisite courses.

 - Complete the following prerequisite courses prior to the start of the fall admission term with a minimum grade of “C”: